KamilSJaron/smudgeplot/README.md

 This is definitely an open project, but we have not decided about how to recognize contributions yet.

 ## Acknowledgements

 This [blogpost](http://www.everydayanalytics.ca/2014/09/5-ways-to-do-2d-histograms-in-r.html) by Myles Harrison has largely inspired the visual output of smudgeplots.
 The colourblind friendly colour theme was suggested by @ggrimes.
-Greatful for helpful comments of beta testers and pre-release chatters!
+Grateful for helpful comments of beta testers and pre-release chatters!